regularwave/kinnan-companion/README.md

 Cast SR, HH trigger targets MA.
 (Mana pool is UUCC.)
 Resolve HH trigger returning MA to hand.
 (Mana pool is UUCC.)
 Resolve SR. (Mana pool is UUCC.)
 Loop.
-Tap MA for G+G every other MA cast to generate infinite U, G, and C.
+Tap MA for G+G every other MA cast to generate "infinite" U, G, and C.

 A 0 mana value rock pairs with any other rock.
 - be careful with Mox Opal's metalcraft